oziidi/oziidi.github.io/README.md

   Optimized cygwin for gnupack_pretest_devel_2017-09-11.
 Removed cvs, subversion, git, ctags, python, & ruby from the cygwin.

 * [gnupack_patches](https://github.com/oziidi/gnupack_patches)<br>
-  Patches for gnupack-pretest_devel-2017.09.11. gnupack allows Windows OS users to use cygwin and emacs in a ready-to-use mannter.
+  Patches for gnupack-pretest_devel-2017.09.11. gnupack allows Windows OS users to use cygwin and emacs in a ready-to-use manner.